mnot/I-D/draft-nottnick-ietf-decisions.md

 We do not weigh the person.
 Participation is open and participants act as individuals, so a person's history with the group, their affiliation, and their reputation are not inputs to a determination.
 What is evaluated is what was said, not who said it.

 We do not allow ballot stuffing.
 Volume does not decide in either direction: a large number of voices simply stating an objection does not establish a lack of consensus, and a large number simply stating support does not establish its presence.
 In both cases the consensus caller weighs what was said, not how many said it.
-Where the people objecting are not making a coherent claim, cannot explain the reasoning behind their objections, or cannot explain why the group's answers to them are inadequate, those objections can be dismissed on the merits.
+This is also what prevents any single person, company or interest group from dominating a decision: because volume carries no weight, nothing is gained by bringing more people.

 We assume good faith.
 The process requires participants to state the reasons they actually hold, to consider the answers they are given, and to be open to persuasion; it works because most people do this.
 Someone participating strategically -- objecting to delay a decision, or restating a position without engaging with the response to it -- can stall a group indefinitely.